-Mission: To strengthen families by helping to create safe, loving and nurturing homes.
+Mission: To strengthen families by helping to create safe, loving, nurturing homes since 1989.

 Family Focus, Inc. began in 1989 as Family Support Services, a non-profit and non-medical home-based Family Preservation Program in partnership with LaPorte County VNA (Visiting Nurses Association).